 Recent studies have shown that walking for a few minutes every hour can be just as beneficial — if not more so — for your health as one extended workout session.
 For those who sit at a desk or at home for most of the day, getting up and walking for 5-minutes can protect your health and reduce your risk of serious health conditions!

-It’s especially good news if you don’t have the time or energy to take a long walk in the morning or walk after dinner.
+The power of short walks is great news if you don’t time or energy to take an hour-long walk in the morning or walk after dinner.
 It turns out that in just five minutes each hour, you can get all of the normal health benefits associated with regular exercise, plus a few that you can only get through quick, repeated micro-workouts throughout your day.

 Why Should You Walk for 5 Minutes Every Hour?